 Consistent with applicable law, DHR may disclose your health information to organ procurement organizations or other entities engaged in the procurement, banking or transplantation of organs for the purpose of tissue donation and transplant.

-We may contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits, goods and services provided by University Health System that may be of interest to you.
+We may contact you to provide appointment reminders, information about treatment alternatives, other health-related benefits, goods and services provided by DHR that may be of interest to you.

 DHR may disclose your health information in response to a court or administrative order.
 In addition, DHR may disclose your health information in response to a valid subpoena, discovery request, or other lawful process provided that efforts have been made to tell you about the request or to obtain an order protecting the information requested, as required by law.

 HEALTH OVERSIGHT ACTIVITIES:

 DHR may disclose your health information to a health oversight agency for activities authorized by law.
 These oversight activities might include audits, investigations, inspections and licensure.
 These activities are necessary for the government to monitor the healthcare system, government benefit programs and compliance with civil rights laws.

 DHR may disclose health information to the extent authorized by and to the extent necessary to comply with laws relating to worker's compensation or other similar programs established by law.

 As required by law, DHR may disclose your health information to public health or legal authorities charged with preventing or controlling disease, injury or disability.